− Ako Dantsu studio −

 —History—

-Ako city is located on the Setouchi Sea coast of western Japan, and it had once prospered as a center of salt production.
-Ako Dantsu is a handmade cotton rug, which have been manufactured in this small seaside town from the Edo period.
+Ako City is located on the Setouchi Sea coast of western Japan and had once prospered as a center of salt production.
+Ako Dantsu (meaning "rug") is a handmade cotton rug manufactured in this small seaside town since the Edo period.

-At the beginning of the Heisei period (1989~2019), a workshop was held led by Ms. Sakaguchi Kirie who is said to have been the last Ako Dantsu weaver to possess the skill.
-Presently, her disciples are inheriting that technology, and the weaving tradition is continuing.
+At the beginning of the Heisei period (1989~2019), a workshop was led by Ms. Sakaguchi Kirie, who was the last Ako Dantsu weaver to possess the skill.
+Her disciples have inherited the technology, and the weaving tradition continues.

 —Features—

-Ako Dantsu that have the features not found in other production areas.
-Perhaps, Ms. Kojima Naka who was the founder repeated trial and error to reproduce a beautiful foreign rug without even knowing how to weave rugs?
-The technology of weaving Ako Dantsu is infused with the enthusiasm and inspiration of the woman who created them.
+Ako Dantsu has features not found in other production areas.
+With no knowledge of rug weaving, the founder Ms. Kojima Naka, must have gone through an unimaginable process of trial and error to reproduce the beautiful foreign rug.
+The technology of weaving Ako Dantsu is infused with the enthusiasm and inspiration of the woman who created it.

 Material

-Although foreign carpets are mainly made of wool, for Ako Dantsu cotton yarn is used for all of its warp, weft and colored yarns.
-The Banshu region in which Ako is located was once a large production area for cotton.
-For the Japanese people, cotton is the most familiar and suitable material.
+Although foreign carpets are mainly made of wool, for Ako Dantsu, cotton yarn is used for all its warp, weft, and colored yarns.
+The Banshu region in which Ako is located was once a major cotton production area.
+Cotton is the most suitable material for the lifestyle of the Japanese people and the climate of Japan.

 Horizontal handloom

-For the weaving process of carpets such as Persian carpets, looms with vertical warps are used, but Ako Dantsu is woven using a large horizontal handloom (takabata).
-It is a common machine used for weaving kimono fabrics, but it is very rare for it to be used for carpet weaving.
+Looms with vertical warps are used for weaving carpets such as Persian carpets, but Ako Dantsu is woven using a large horizontal handloom ("takabata").
+It is a standard machine used for weaving kimono fabrics, but it is very rare for it to be used for carpet weaving.

 Applying glue

-The tension and durability of Ako Dantsu, which are the characteristic features, are achieved by applying glue.
-Weaving is done while tensioning the dried warps with glue rubbed into them in advance and wefts are threaded through while not letting the rubbed in glue go dry.
-Finally, water is used to dissolve the dried glue; the carpet is put under the sun and shaped using the so-called "Shikinoshi (means stretching)" procedure.
+The tension and durability unique to Ako Dantsu are achieved by applying glue.
+Weaving is done while tensioning the dried warps with glue rubbed into them in advance, and wefts are threaded through while not letting the rubbed-in glue go dry.
+Finally, water is used to dissolve the dried glue; the carpet is put under the sun and shaped using the "Shikinoshi (stretching)" procedure.

 Bent shears

-Bent shears are a handheld tool with an angle at the blades.
-The "Tsumi (means picking)" procedure performed using these shears is the most important feature of Ako Dantsu that produces a smooth and three-dimensional finish.
-Dantsu, for which careful "picking" procedures such as thread-picking, base-picking, finish-picking were performed, display the aesthetics, the temperament and masters' thoughts towards their works.
+Bent shears are handheld tools with an angle at the blades.
+The "Tsumi (picking)" procedure performed using these shears is the most important feature of Ako Dantsu , producing a smooth and three-dimensional finish.
+A Dantsu that has been applied, careful "picking" procedures such as thread-picking, base-picking, and finish-picking display the weaver's aesthetics, temperament, and feelings towards her work.

 −Old works−

-These antique rugs are from the Meiji (1868~1912), Taisho (1912~1926), early Showa (1926~1989) periods when Ako Dantsu was made in large numbers.
-By washing, spreading and shaping, stain removing, and picking which are the techniques unique to Dantsu weaver, we provide care so that old rugs can be used comfortably.
+These antique rugs are from the Meiji (1868~1912), Taisho (1912~1926), and early Showa (1926~1989) periods when Ako Dantsu was made in large numbers.
+By washing, spreading and shaping, stain removing, and picking, which are the techniques unique to Dantsu weavers, I provide care so that old rugs can be used comfortably.

 Profile